 In-person counseling options

-There are several reasons why some couples prefer to visit a therapist in traditional face-to-face sessions.
-For example, couples may find a therapist's office a more neutral space to discuss their issues openly.
-Some find it easier to establish rapport and trust in person, and specific complex topics such as intimacy concerns or past trauma might be easier to navigate in a face-to-face setting.
+There are several reasons some couples prefer traditional face-to-face sessions.
+Some may find a therapist's office a more neutral space to discuss their issues openly.
+Some find it easier to establish rapport and trust in person, and complex topics such as intimacy concerns, financial problems, or past trauma might be easier to navigate in a face-to-face setting.

 Publicly funded counseling services are often delivered by charities or organizations that receive government funding or collaborate with the NHS.
-Relate is one of the most well-known, offering support for couples, families, and individuals coping with relationship challenges.
+Relate offers support for couples, families, and individuals coping with relationship challenges.
 Tavistock Relationships and Family Action are other organizations offering free or low-cost couples and family counseling options, depending on eligibility and funding availability.

-Some people pay for therapyservices to receive timely support and explore a variety of therapists and therapeutic approaches that align with their needs.
-You may find practitioners through directories like the Counselling Directory, the UK Council for Psychotherapy (UKCP), and the British Association for Counselling and Psychotherapy (BACP).
-Verify costs when vetting your therapists; independent practice sessions can vary depending on the therapist's experience, location, and session length.
+Some people pay for therapy services to receive timely support and explore a wider variety of therapists.
+You may find practitioners through directories like the Counselling Directory or the UK Council for Psychotherapy (UKCP).

 Getty/LPETTET

-Research suggests that online couples therapy can be as effective as in-person therapy, with research showing positive outcomes regarding relationship satisfaction and mental health.
+Research suggests that online relationship counselling can often be as effective as in-person therapy.
 For example, one 2022 mixed methods study found no significant differences between couples participating in online therapy and those attending in-person treatment when using the same therapeutic method.
 Both groups “showed positive changes in terms of relationship satisfaction and decreases in symptoms of depression, anxiety, and stress."
-Additionally, researchers found online therapy was as effective as traditional face-to-face in building therapeutic alliances.

 Frequently asked questions